multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.6.7.txt

 LDAP FILTER CUSTOMIZATION
 =========================
 You can customize your own LDAP filter.
-By default, the LDAP filter is the following:
+By default, the LDAP filter is empty.
+In the LDAP filter, you can use the following placeholders:
+  {cn_identifier}, {username}, {groups_filtering}

 OPENSSL OPTIONS FOR LDAPS